-Note: Much of this capability is implemented except for nullable references and error handling on bad allocations.
+Note: Much of this capability is implemented except for error handling on bad allocations.

 Imagine that a program's memory is conceptually partitioned into regions, each with its own strategy for allocating and reclaiming memory for values.
 Every program value is wholly located within and governed by its owning region.

 By way of illustration (even though we have not said so until now), the memory space for every variable's value is automatically allocated in one of these regions:

 - Global region.
 All global variable values are stored at fixed locations in the global region.

 - Execution Stack regions.
 Local variable values are allocated and de-allocated in LIFO order from a stack region as execution unfolds.
 Each execution thread has its own stack region.

 These are not the only kinds of regions supported by Cone.
 A broad range of region strategies may be used to dynamically allocate space for new values, such as &rc (reference counting), &gc (tracing GC), &ar (arena) and &so (single owner).
 The next page describes and evaluates different region strategies in more detail.

 Before we get to that, let's focus first on owning references, the handles we use to work with values dynamically allocated by regions.
 All owning references point to some valid, allocated value.
 This page describes how owning references are created and used.

 Let's ask a region to allocate a new value and give us back an owning reference:

 This uses the ampersand operator to dynamically allocate and initialize a new value, specifying: